-Mr. Beckwith, age 65, has been a director and served as our President and Chief Executive Officer since 2003.
-Mr. Beckwith joined Five Star Bank in 2003.
-He is deeply connected to the Sacramento community and has chaired several community-based organizations, including the Sacramento Metro Chamber of Commerce, Valley Vision and KVIE (the local PBS affiliate).
-With nearly 30 years of experience, Mr. Beckwith is the immediate past chair of the California Bankers Association, a Private Sector Director with the Greater Sacramento Economic Council, and a member of the Sacramento State University College of Business Advisory Council.
-Mr. Beckwith previously served as Chief Financial Officer and Chief Operating Officer of National Bank of the Redwoods in Santa Rosa, California.
-He graduated from San Francisco State University with a Bachelor of Science degree in Business Administration with a concentration in Accounting.
+Mr. Beckwith, age 66, has been a director and served as our President and Chief Executive Officer since 2003.
+Mr. Beckwith joined the Company in 2003.
+He is deeply connected to the Sacramento community and has chaired several community-based organizations including the Sacramento Metro Chamber of Commerce, Valley Vision, and KVIE (the local PBS affiliate).
+He is the immediate past Chair of California Bankers Association, a Private Sector Director with Greater Sacramento Economic Council, and a member of the Sacramento State University College of Business Advisory Council.
+Mr. Beckwith previously served as Chief Financial Officer and Chief Operating Officer at National Bank of the Redwoods in Santa Rosa, California.
+He graduated from San Francisco State University with a Bachelor of Science in Business Administration with a concentration in Accounting.
 He is also a graduate of Pacific Coast Banking School at the University of Washington where he was class president.
-Recently, Mr. Beckwith was recognized by the Sacramento Metro Chamber of Commerce as the Businessman of the Year in 2020, and he was named among the Most Admired CEOs of 2020 by the Sacramento Business Journal.
-We believe Mr. Beckwith's experience in management, accounting, and as director, as well as his understanding of the California industries and market, qualify him to serve on our board of directors.
+In 2020, Mr. Beckwith was recognized by the Sacramento Metro Chamber of Commerce as the Businessman of the Year.
+He was named among the Most Admired CEOs of 2020 by the Sacramento Business Journal and recognized with a Vistage Leadership Award in 2021.
+He was the 2022 UCP Humanitarian of the Year.
+We believe Mr. Beckwith's experience in management, accounting, and as a director, as well as his understanding of the California industries and market, qualify him to serve on our board of directors.